Six Months in Santa Monica

 We were there only a few months.
 Sometime over the summer, we moved into a house in Glen Ellyn, a suburb some 25 miles west of downtown Chicago, and maybe 15 miles east of the Batavia accelerator project, now called Fermilab, my father was working on.

 Again, another slight culture shock.
 A new place.
 Sort of part way between the walled-off suburban lots of the San Fernando Valley, and the openness of small-town Cambridge.
-We lived in the very southern part of Glen Ellyn, just across highway 53 from the Morton Arboretum, a 1700-acre nature preserve, at 22W612 Arbor Lane <pic>, and virtually never travelled into the center of town proper.
+We lived in the very southern part of Glen Ellyn, just across highway 53 from the Morton Arboretum, a 1700-acre nature preserve, at 22W612 Arbor Lane, and rarely traveled into the center of town proper.
 The houses were all two-story or split level.
 Everything was green.
 There were no walls or fences between lots, as there always was in SoCal.
 There was a shopping center with supermarket at the corner of Highway 53 and Butterfield Road, and east on Butterfield was a mall called Yorktown (I think the first mall any of us had ever been to).
 There were some shops south of us in Lisle, and a row of clothing stores and other shops along Roosevelt Rd a mile to the north.

 Again, snow in winter, humidity in summer.
 I entered 8th grade, and so took a school bus to Glencrest Middle School, 3 miles away; the elementary school, Arbor View, was walking distance, 0.7 miles, so Sue and Lisa presumably walked there.

-With the open backyard, we installed a post and chain in the in the middle of the lawn to let Tina be outside during the day.
+With the open backyard, we installed a post and chain in the middle of the lawn to let Tina be outside during the day.
 Otherwise she stayed in the unheated laundry room, adjacent to the garage and kitchen, overnight.
 (Tina was never an indoor dog…) We had raspberry bushes along the back edge of that yard, and a medium-sized willow tree in the far left corner.